A-Legg/unfinished-asteroids/Chapter-2,-Scaling.md

 Here are the requirements:

 * Desired resolution 640x480
-* It's a pixelart game so we don't want smoothing and antialising
+* It's a pixelart game so we don't want smoothing or antialising
 * The game should scale to fill up the whole window

 I have asked Mike to give you some advices and this is his reply: